-Our main role is to work with Aidan McGovern, who is responsible for the day-to-day running of the school, and the staff to deliver a high quality of education for each and every child at St. Martha’s.
+Our main role is to work with Aidan McGovern and Hayley Pink, who are responsible for the day-to-day running of the school, and the staff to deliver a high quality of education for each and every child at St. Martha’s.

 At St. Martha’s you and your child will be treated like family, with care, consideration and respect.
 We take the well–being of every child very seriously and will strive to ensure that they reach their full potential, spiritually, academically and in their personal development.

 - The school has a strong and clear vision and ethos.

 - Standards are high and that all children at St. Martha’s have access to the best possible education.